Sport in the heat

 Keeping an eye on ozone pollution

-In hot weather, ozone levels rise and put a strain on the lungs.
+When it is very hot, ozone levels rise and put a strain on the lungs.
 People with respiratory problems in particular should then avoid strenuous outdoor activities.

 How can I recognize symptoms of overexertion?

-Symptoms of overexertion in heat can be:
+Symptoms of overexertion in the heat can include:

 - Muscle cramps